sksallaj82/aspnetcore-Vue-starter/README.md

 This is a fork of the template made by TrilonIO, please read through this as this forked project has deviated completely to support and add different direction.

 Differences:
-Updated to ASP Core 3.1
+Upgraded to ASP Core 3.1 (was 2.2)
-Added Vue CLI, which abstracts away many of the plumbing that the previous project did with webpack 4 Added SPA integrations - please read on for more info Split the project into Web and Data (Web API)
+Added Vue CLI, which abstracts away many of the plumbing that the previous project did with webpack 4 Added SPA integrations - please read the section "Notes" for more info Split the project into Web and Data (Web API) - Was all part of the same applicatoin

 ---